Display Accessibility Tools

 Graduate Record Examination (GRE)

-The GRE is required for admission to Occupational Therapy programs.
+programs in Michigan require it.
 Please see our GRE page for more information on this exam.

 Recommendation Letters